 Depending on how close the decay reached to the nerve, temperature and biting sensitivity may be felt for weeks to months after a filling was placed.
 A cavity can cause the nerve to be inflamed, and it can take some time for the inflammation to subside.

 Having jaw tenderness is common after having dental work done.
-We often require you to keep your mouth open for extended periods of time, exhausting the jaw muscles and joint.
+We often require you to keep your mouth open for extended periods of time, exhausting the jaw muscles and joints.
 Alternating hot and cold compresses to tired jaws, and taking anti-inflammatory medications (such as Ibuprofen), and eating soft foods can help alleviate jaw discomfort.

 Injection site soreness/tenderness